DaPraxis/DaPraxis.github.io/index.md

     *2018.01*

     > - honor issuer: University of Toronto Applied Science and Engineering
-    > - Top student with high academic achievement in Engineering department
+    > - Top student with high academic achievement in the Engineering department
 *  ### Dean's List

     *2017.01*

     > - honor issuer: University of Toronto Applied Science and Engineering
-    > - Top student with high academic achievement in Engineering department
+    > - Top student with high academic achievement in the Engineering department